grafana/pyroscope/docs/sources/configure-server/configure-disk-storage.md

 ## Object storage

-When an [object storage is configured][object-store], finished blocks are uploaded to the object store bucket.
+When [object storage is configured][object-store], finished blocks are uploaded to the object store bucket.

 ## High disk utilization